Definition of the invariant and the relationship with the compounds numbers. Generalisation of the Euler theorem: Invariant and anti-invariant

-If $m=a\cdot b$, m odd, $a\neq 1$, $b\neq 1$ and $GCD(a,b)=1$, then this composite numbers have at least 2 additional anti-invariants, invariants tuples .
-The localization vary with each number\footnote{The powers of prime numbers b due to $GCD(a,b)\neq1$ have only 2 anti-invariant, invariant tuples also.}.
+If $m=a\cdot b$, m odd, $a\neq 1$, $b\neq 1$ and $GCD(a,b)=1$, then these composite numbers have at least 2 additional anti-invariants, invariants tuples.
+The localization varies with each number\footnote{The even numbers have additional Trivial invariants} \footnote{The powers of prime numbers b due to $GCD(a,b)\neq1$ have only 2 anti-invariant, invariant tuples also.}.